Researchers develop a method to isolate and sequence the RNA of T cells that react to a specific target.

 Another advantage of this technique is that it doesn’t require expensive chemicals, relies on equipment that many labs already have, and can be applied to many previously processed samples, the researchers say.

-In the Nature Immunology paper, the researchers demonstrated that they could use this technique to pick out mouse T cells that were active against human papilloma virus, after the mice had been vaccinated against the virus.
+In the Nature Immunology paper, the researchers demonstrated that they could use this technique to pick out mouse T cells that were active against the human papillomavirus, after the mice had been vaccinated against the virus.
 They found that even though all of these T cells reacted to the virus, the cells had different TCRs and appeared to be in different stages of development — some were very activated for killing infected cells, while others were focused on growing and dividing.

 The researchers then analyzed T cells taken from four patients with peanut allergies.
 After exposing the cells to peanut allergens, they were able to identify T cells that were active against those allergens.
 They also showed which subsets of T cells were the most active, and found some that were producing the inflammatory cytokines that are usually associated with allergic reactions.